domteow/OOPG1T4/README.md

 - Change the value of the spring.data.mongodb.uri property to the URI of your MongoDB instance.

 ## Usage ##
-To use My Web App, follow these steps:
+To use My Web App, follow these steps (MacOS):
 - Open your terminal and navigate to the OOPG1T4/backend folder
 - In your terminal run this command "sh build.sh"
 - You will then be promopted to enter a path.
 This path is the path of the bin folder within the apache-maven-3.9.1 folder which you have installed earlier